 Next morning I went back and asked the local florist.
 He couldn’t shed much light but chuckled and told me about a runaway bride he had once almost dated but was relieved that he had been spared the consequences.

 In a culture that is so deeply imbued with the ethos of arranged marriage, do cases of runaway brides happen in India because our country is still caught in a time warp and not ready to let the girl breathe, not have confidence in her decisions?
-Or is the generation today too fickle because of the wide array of options in the form of dating apps, social network exposure and the general thought process that shaadi hai barbadi, as perpetuated by the media with its skewed articles and WhatsApp jokes?
+Or is the generation today too fickle because of the vast array of options in the form of dating apps, social network exposure and the general thought process that shaadi hai barbadi, as perpetuated by the media with its skewed articles and WhatsApp jokes?

 There is always such a lot of buildup around the ceremony, its rituals, the painstaking planning, splitting up fixed deposits and selling off family gold to buy more gold and trying to please so many people in the process, that the run-up to the holy union becomes rather unholy.
 Sometimes the sheer pressure of anticipated responsibilities can make a girl cower.
 Or the image of an absolute stranger who might not believe in consensual sex.
-Maybe the temptation of going back to a past flame, who by comparison seems familiar ground to go back to, than to embark on a journey with a stranger.
+Maybe the temptation of going back to a past flame, who by comparison seems familiar ground to go back to then to embark on a journey with a stranger.

 Or the whole idea of being stuck to one person for life that makes one baulk, the feeling of not having control for the rest of a lifetime.
 These are the seeds of fear which propel a person to flee.